isc-projects/stork/doc/user/install.rst

 .. note::

-   The environment file **IS NOT** read by default if you run the Stork agent manually (without using ``systemd``).
-To load the environment variables from this file you should call the ``. /etc/stork/agent.env`` command before executing the binary (in the same shell instance) or run Stork with the ``--use-env-file`` switch.
+   The environment file **IS NOT** read by default if the Stork agent is run manually (without using ``systemd``).
+To load the environment variables from this file, call the ``. /etc/stork/agent.env`` command before executing the binary (in the same shell instance) or run Stork with the ``--use-env-file`` switch.